Bruno of Cologne

 Turning Point

-In 1084, he surrendered the chancellorship of Reims and fled to the French Alps with six companions, founding La Grande Chartreuse — the silent hermitage that seeded the Carthusian Order.
+In 1084, he surrendered the chancellorship of Reims and withdrew to the French Alps with six companions, founding La Grande Chartreuse — the silent hermitage that seeded the Carthusian Order.

 Legacy